3D-e-Chem/tycho-knime-node-archetype/README.md

 * Java ==8
 * Maven >=3.0

-The archetype is hosted on a [BinTray repository](https://dl.bintray.com/nlesc/tycho-knime-node-archetype).
+The archetype is hosted on a [GitHub packages repository](https://github.com/orgs/3D-e-Chem/packages?repo_name=tycho-knime-node-archetype).
-Maven does not resolve to this BinTray repository by default so it must be added.
+Maven does not resolve to this GitHub packages repository by default so it must be added.

 The [~/.m2/settings.xml](https://maven.apache.org/settings.html) should contain the following profile:
 ```xml